jruillier/smartconstraints/README.md

 You can now use annotations like :
-`@Address_Constraints.ValidStreetName` on your DTOs that aggregates validations from original field , without any runtime dependency to `AddressEntity`.
+`@Address_Constraints.ValidStreetName` on your DTOs that aggregates validation constraints from original field, without any runtime dependency to `AddressEntity`.

 ## Notes